Stories by Storie

 You can find these resources here:

-You can find both of these monster books on Amazon.
-Click on the covers to learn more.
+You can find all of the monster books from this series on Amazon.

 we are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.